 The original Pioneer Chicken opened in 1961 next to a Pioneer Market, a grocery store chain in Los Angeles.
 It continued to grow throughout the '60s and '70s.

 But the chain got an extra boost in the 1980s, thanks to its spokesperson, O.J.
 Simpson.
 At the start of the decade, you could get the "Chicken in the Basket" special for just 59 cents.

 By the time the chain filed for bankruptcy in 1988, there were 300 Pioneer Chickens all over the country.
 Without that bright orange chicken, Monday Night Football was never the same.

 Red Barn had small-town beginnings in 1960s Ohio, but it was destined for greater things.
 Over the course of its first 20 years of business, the chain staked its claim on 19 states, serving its famous burgers and fried chicken in roughly 400 restaurants.

 In 1979, new owners purchased the business for real estate purposes.
-It took 10 years for the chain to slowly die, which meant children of the ’80s did get to experience the Big Barn and the Barnbuster burgers.
+It took 10 years for the chain to die a slow death, which meant children of the '80s did get to experience the Big Barn and the Barnbuster burgers.
 But in 1989, Red Barn went out not with a bang, but a whimper.